“We Put ‘Em Up, Old Sol Does the Rest”

 This boon spawned a plethora of problems, however.
 While some manufacturers sold and installed high-quality systems still in existence today, other disreputable salesmen and poorly trained installers took advantage of homeowners.
 These non-professionals put systems on rooftops which failed to generate the expected energy performance or panels that leaked due to improper installations.
 A lot of these systems, and many of the DIY panels suffered freeze damage making them even less desirable.

 By 1986, tax rebates disappeared, oil prices plummeted and most solar manufacturers and contractors went out of business.

 All the Convenience of Traditional Hot Water Systems

-Solene systems feature all the convenience and reliability of traditional hot water systems combined with the substantial savings and environmentally-friendly benefits of solar water heating.
+Solene by AET systems feature all the convenience and reliability of traditional hot water systems combined with the substantial savings and environmentally-friendly benefits of solar water heating.

-Solene systems are the highest-rated in the industry and can be configured for all climates and weather conditions.
-With certifications including FSEC, IAPMO, OG-100 and OG-300, Solene systems and collectors qualify for current federal, state and utility company rebates and incentives.
-These incentives, combined with significant monthly energy savings, make Solene solar water heating systems a great investment.
-Most Solene systems pay for themselves within 5 years.
+Solene by AET systems are the highest-rated in the industry and can be configured for all climates and weather conditions.
+With certifications including FSEC, IAPMO, OG-100 and OG-300, Solene by AET systems and collectors qualify for current federal, state and utility company rebates and incentives.
+These incentives, combined with significant monthly energy savings, make Solene by AET solar water heating systems a great investment.
+Most Solene by AET systems pay for themselves within 5 years.
 Because these systems typically last 20 years, homeowners can enjoy an additional 15 years of free hot water.